tigera-solutions/calicocloud-kaas-workshop-demo/modules/global-threadfeed.md

     kubectl get globalthreatfeeds

     ```

 4. *[Bonus]* push a threatfeed to your managed cluster and generate an alert with these ip list.

-  a.
 Create a push threatfeed in your cluster.

     ```bash
     kubectl apply -f - <<EOF